gomson/vicsydev/duffs_device_in_cl.md

 ```

 ### performance
 As of right now, threads and cooperative tasks are comparable in Lifoo when it comes to performance; but there is plenty more low hanging fruit left in the task code path. ```cl4l:*cl4l-speed*``` may be set to a value between 1 and 3 to optimize most of the code involved in one go.
-The reason the spawn test uses channels is that two semaphores are needed to achieve the same semantics with preemptive threads.

 ```
-CL-USER> (cl4l-test:run-suite '(:lifoo :task :perf) :reps 10) (lifoo task perf)              2.94
+CL-USER> (cl4l-test:run-suite '(:lifoo :task :perf) :reps 10) (lifoo task perf)             1.292
-(lifoo task spawn perf)       3.172
+(lifoo task spawn perf)       3.052
-TOTAL                         6.112
+TOTAL                         4.344

 (define-test (:lifoo :task :perf)
   (lifoo-asseq 0
     0
-    1 (1 asseq dec task-yield
+    1 (dec task-yield
-       1 asseq dec task-yield
+       dec task-yield
-       1 asseq dec) task drop
+       dec) task drop
-    1 (0 asseq inc task-yield
+    1 (inc task-yield
-       0 asseq inc task-yield
+       inc task-yield
-       0 asseq inc) task drop
+       inc) task drop
     finish-tasks drop))

 (define-test (:lifoo :task :spawn :perf)
+  (lifoo-asseq '(0 .
+0)
-  (lifoo-asseq 0
+    0 semaphore
-    0 chan
+    0 semaphore
-    1 (1 send 2 send 3 send)@ spawn swap
-    1 (recv 1 asseq drop
-       recv 2 asseq drop
-       recv 3 asseq drop)@ spawn
+    2 (signal swap wait swap
+       signal swap wait swap
+       signal swap wait)@ spawn
+    swing
+    2 (signal swap wait swap
+       signal swap wait swap
+       signal swap wait)@ spawn
-    wait drop swap wait length))
+    wait drop 2 pick wait
+    drop count swap drop swap count swap drop cons))
 ```

 You may find more in the same spirit [here](http://vicsydev.blogspot.de/) and [here](https://github.com/codr4life/vicsydev), and a full implementation of this idea and more [here](https://github.com/codr4life).